 We can – and we will – do more to be a force for good and break down the centuries-old systems that have held back our Black and Brown communities.
 Take a look at our commitments and progress to drive systemic change and enable a culture of belonging for our teams, customers, and future generations.

-Transparency: Since 2013, we have publicly reported annually our global employee gender data and overall U.S. race and ethnicity data.
-Starting today, we will begin to regularly share additional data of how our employees identify their race and ethnicity, including at the store and HQ levels.
+Transparency: Since 2013, we have publicly reported annually our global gender data and overall U.S. race and ethnicity data of how our employees identify themselves, including at the store and HQ levels.

 Representation: We will double the representation of Black and Latinx employees at all levels in our U.S. HQ offices by 2025 to mirror our customers, with a particular focus on functions that make and market our products to ensure we are creating for all, with all.
 We also plan to increase representation of Black employees by 50% in our Store Leader roles in the U.S. by 2025.

-Racial Pay Equity: In 2014, we were the first Fortune 500 company to validate with an external firm that we pay women and men equally, and since then, we’ve conducted annual reviews of our pay data by gender.
-Starting this year, we’ll have an external firm assess our pay data by race for all U.S. employees, and we’re committed to fixing any disparities we find.
+Pay Equity: In 2014, we were the first Fortune 500 company to validate with an external firm that we pay women and men equally, and since then, we’ve conducted annual reviews of our pay data by gender.
+In addition, we’ll have an external firm assess our pay data by race for all U.S. employees, and we’re committed to fixing any disparities we find.

 Create for All, With All: We believe it is our responsibility to ensure that everyone feels seen in the products we make and sell.
 As we push for change within the fashion industry, our brands will build and expand initiatives, such as True Hues, to create dedicated product inclusion strategies with a particular focus on Black and diverse consumers.
 This includes upcoming capsule collections like The Gap Collective, featuring Black designers and artists, as well as formalizing Color Proud Council engagement as a critical and necessary step in brand inclusive product and marketing creation.